azeemgulwani/SQLite_coding_challenge/INSIGHTS.md

-# Business Insights Summary — SQLite Analytics Challenge
+# Business Insights Summary: SQLite Analytics Challenge

 - The highest-spending customer, **Jacob Foster**, contributes over **$8.7k** in lifetime revenue—nearly double the spend of the fifth-highest customer.
 This shows a highly concentrated revenue distribution driven by a small group of top buyers.